-- 1. be written; - 2. be signed by the complainant; - describe the specific acts, conditions, or circumstances alleged to violate the district's policies or obligations with regard to discrimination; and - 4. be filed with the Title IX/Compliance officer or assistant superintendent of human resources within one (1) year from the date of the occurrence that is the subject of the complaint, unless the delay is due to specific misrepresentations by the district that it had resolved the problem forming the basis of the complaint or the district withheld information that was required to be provided under WAC 392-190 or related guidelines.
+- 1. be written; - 2. be signed by the complainant; - describe the specific acts, conditions, or circumstances alleged to violate the district's policies or obligations with regard to discrimination; and - 4. be filed with the Title IX / Civil Rights Compliance Officer or executive director of human resources within one (1) year from the date of the occurrence that is the subject of the complaint, unless the delay is due to specific misrepresentations by the district that it had resolved the problem forming the basis of the complaint or the district withheld information that was required to be provided under Chapter 392-190 WAC or related guidelines.

-Upon receipt of the complaint, the district's Title IX/Compliance officer, the assistant superintendent of human resources, or designee will provide the complainant a copy of Procedure 3210P in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency, in accordance with Title VI.
+Upon receipt of the complaint, the district's Title IX / Civil Rights Compliance Officer, the executive director of human resources, or designee will provide the complainant a copy of Procedure 3210P in a language the complainant can understand, which may require language assistance for complainants with limited-English proficiency, in accordance with Title VI.
 The district will promptly and thoroughly investigate the complaint.
-Following completion of the investigation, the Title IX Compliance officer or the assistant superintendent of human resources shall provide the superintendent/designee with a full written report of the complaint and the results of the investigation, unless the matter is resolved to the satisfaction of the complainant without an investigation or prior to the submission of a written report.
+Following completion of the investigation, the Title IX / Civil Rights Compliance Officer or the executive director of human resources shall provide the superintendent/designee with a full written report of the complaint and the results of the investigation, unless the matter is resolved to the satisfaction of the complainant without an investigation or prior to the submission of a written report.